programminghistorian/ph-submissions/en/drafts/originals/scalable-reading-of-structured-data.md

 Remember to change the titles in the code below to match your specific dataset (as we explained above, you are probably not doing this on the 13th December 2021).
 You'll find the titles under `labs()`.

 You should now have a graph depicting the timely dispersion of tweets in your dataset.
 This graph shows the distribution of tweets collected during the period under investigation.
 With the Sesame Street tweets, our graph shows that most tweets were tweeted without the #sesamestreet hashtag.
 Furthermore, two spikes can be located in the graph.
 There is a peak on the 6th of December and another on the 12th of December.
+This tells you that there has been more activity towards Sesame Street on Twitter during those two dates than during the other harvested dates.
+We will now proceed with the binary exploration of some of your dataset's distinctive features.
 We will now proceed with the binary exploration of some of your dataset's distinctive features.

 # Step 2: Exploring a dataset by creating binary-analytical categories